-2) Art, Critique and Aesthetic Experience, a group dedicated to studying aesthetic values and their relation to artistic practices, especially to the aesthetic experience of the city in the intersection between art and philosophy.
+2) Aesthetics and Philosophy of Art: dedicated to the study of aesthetic values and their relationship with artistic practices, especially to the aesthetic experience of the city in the intersection between art and philosophy.

-3) Lisbon Nietzsche Group, a group dedicated to the study of the works and thought of Friedrich Nietzsche and the relevance of his legacy for our own time, especially the problem of nihilism and facing and analyzing the contemporary crisis of values.
+3) Lisbon Nietzsche Group: dedicated to the study of the works and thought of Friedrich Nietzsche and the relevance of his legacy for our own time, especially the problem of nihilism and facing and analysing the contemporary crisis of values.

 4) Philosophy and Literature Working Group: dedicated to the development and deepening of the connection, raised by the very history of philosophy itself, between two areas that traditionally have a tense but intimate relationship with each other.

 5) Research Group on Ancient Philosophy: dedicated to the questioning of values (such as the good, the beautiful and the true) in ancient philosophical thought and the way in which the reflection on values throughout Western civilisation and history was carried out through a constant reading of ancient texts.